aferikoglou/MlabKubeClusterSetup/prometheus/README.md

-## Let's first install nvidia cuda driver nvidia device plugin since we will be requiring prometheus to record gpu-metrics too
+## Let's first install nvidia cuda driver and nvidia device plugin since we will be requiring prometheus to record gpu-metrics too
 ---

 ## Step 1: Installing the nvidia cuda driver